awpraxis/AWPraxis/_pages/about.md

 **Armwrestling Praxis was created to address  and fuse both sides of this process: to unite reflection and participation -- theory and practice -- through  engaging, informative, and value-rich content that educates the wider armwrestling community and inspires action and application above all else.**

-This site, then,  is a place where armwrestlers of all experiences levels can find  answers to their questions regarding any and all aspects of the sport.
+This site, then,  is a place where armwrestlers of all experience levels can find  answers to their questions regarding any and all aspects of the sport.

-Whether you are a hobbyist, enthusiastic beginner, or seasoned pro, my hope for you is that Armwrestling Praxis can serve as a reliable source of support and guidance along your armwrestling journey.
+Whether you are a casual hobbyist, enthusiastic beginner, or seasoned pro, my hope for you is that Armwrestling Praxis can serve as a reliable source of support and guidance along your armwrestling journey.

 <cite>-Shaildhish Rai, Armwrestler & Founder of Armwrestling Praxis</cite>